10 Advertising Books Pros Own That Newbies Don’t

 However, when I thought carefully there were a total of 50 books that would I'd say helped me improve my media buying chops.
 I made a PDF of every book along with a short description of why I find it valuable.

-Along with the PDF you'll get a digital copy of 50 ads that made millions.
+Along with the PDF you'll get a digital copy of 50 books that made millions.
 With these two pdf's you'll be better equipped than 90% of other marketers.

-What Niches Are Included in the 50 Ads PDF?
+What Niches Are Included in the 50 Books PDF?

 I made sure to include all kinds of different types of businesses that way everyone could benefit.
 Includes health supplements, ecommerce, software, finance, biz op, and more.